 Connie Goodman-Milone Returns to CUTV News Radio

-Connie’s great loves have converged in her most meaningful initiative, an in-development book she is compiling with Jonathan Rose.
-It is known as The Bereavement Poetry Project and will be a two-volume anthology with a bereavement-themed name.
-The book will feature writers, at all levels and from all walks of life, who have experienced loss.
-Connie believes poetry is a healing art, and a great tool for coping with the death of a loved one.
+Connie has further been the Chair of the Junior Orange Bowl’s Youth Writing Contest for years and recently became its Director.
+Reading entries from eighth graders taught her much about the concerns and wisdom of today’s youth.
+She says teens express themselves, both orally and in writing, with such eloquence and passion.
+One example of that is the #NeverAgain movement launched by student leaders of Marjory Stoneman Douglas High School in nearby Parkland, FL.
+Connie wrote one of her many letters to the editor of the Miami Herald in support of these youngsters (after they were featured on the cover of Time Magazine in April) and will read the last paragraph of it on-air in her second show.
+She hopes to spread news about their movement, as well as publicize the overall topic of gun violence prevention, which is one she’s written about for several years.
+Connie was also most impressed by the recent law suit over climate change launched against local Governor Scott.

-Connie has lived in Miami since 1997 and is a known entity there.
-She is recognized as much for her gun violence protection and baseball writing pieces as her work for the local Veterans Creative Arts Festival.
-Help celebrate her special spirit and accomplishments as she returns to CUTV News Radio for a new six-part series.
+In the last of Connie’s three-show series, you’ll learn more about another dimension of her experience, personality and incredible heart.
+Aside from being a celebrated hospice volunteer, Connie believes strongly in the spirit of philanthropy overall.
+She gives funds (and stresses every level of support makes a difference) to numerous political, animal welfare, and medically-related non-profit organizations.
+She also participates in Give Miami Day, a mid-November event that many non-profits participate in.
+It features great matching gift opportunities, such doubling donations at 3:05 pm, since 305 is the area code for Dade County.
+Connie also signed on to give her personal energy and time to a major congressional campaign and is a registered organ donor.
+Many of her other interests, like her writer’s group, are volunteer-run efforts.
+Help us celebrate the largesse of Connie Goodman-Milone.

-CUTV News will feature writer and volunteer Connie Goodman-Milone in second six-part series on May 17th, May 24th, May 31st, June 14th, June 21st, and June 28th at 2pm EDT.
+CUTV News will feature Connie Goodman-Milone in three-successive interviews with Jim Masters on May 17, May 24 and May 31, at 2:00pm EDT

 Lou Ceparano